Chicago (musical): Original Broadway production

-Chicago: A Musical Vaudeville opened on June 3, 1975 at the 46th Street Theatre, and ran for a total of 936 performances, closing on August 27, 1977.
+Following a Philadelphia tryout from April 8, 1975, to May 3, 1975, at the Forrest Theatre, Chicago: A Musical Vaudeville opened June 3, 1975 at the 46th Street Theatre, and ran for a total of 936 performances, closing August 27, 1977.
 The opening night cast starred Chita Rivera as Velma Kelly, Gwen Verdon as Roxie Hart, Jerry Orbach as Billy Flynn, and Barney Martin as Amos Hart.
-Velma Kelly had been a comparatively minor character in all versions of Chicago prior to the musical rendering.
-The role was fleshed out to balance Rivera's role opposite Verdon's Roxie Hart.
+Velma Kelly had been a comparatively minor Chicago character prior to the musical adaptation, with the role being expanded to better balance the leads of Rivera and Verdon.

 The musical received mixed reviews.
 The Brechtian style of the show, which frequently dropped the fourth wall, made audiences uncomfortable.
 According to James Leve, "Chicago is cynical and subversive, exploiting American cultural mythologies in order to attack American celebrity culture."

 The show opened the same year as Michael Bennett's highly successful A Chorus Line, which beat out Chicago in both ticket sales and at the Tony Awards.
 The show was on the verge of closing when it ran into another setback: Verdon had to have surgery on nodes in her throat after inhaling a feather during the show's finale.
 The producers contemplated closing the show, but Liza Minnelli stepped in and offered to play the role of Roxie Hart in place of Verdon.
 Her run lasted slightly over a month (August 8, 1975, through September 13, 1975), boosting the show's popularity, until Verdon recuperated and returned to the show.
 Ann Reinking, who would go on to star in the highly successful 1996 revival and choreograph that production in the style of Fosse, was also a cast replacement for Roxie Hart during the show's original run.

+In 2026, the original cast recording was selected by the Library of Congress for preservation in the National Recording Registry for being “culturally, historically, or aesthetically significant.”

 1979 West End

 The first West End, London production opened at the Cambridge Theatre in April 1979 and ran for around 600 performances (having had its European premiere at the Crucible Theatre, Sheffield, on 23 November 1978).
 It commenced in the West End with most of the Sheffield cast, and was directed by Peter James and choreographed by Gillian Gregory.
 The producers were Ray Cooney and Larry Parnes.
-Jenny Logan starred as Velma Kelly, with Ben Cross as Billy, Antonia Ellis as Roxie Hart and Don Fellows as Amos Hart.
+Jenny Logan starred as Velma Kelly, with Ben Cross as Billy, Antonia Ellis as Roxie Hart, and Don Fellows as Amos Hart.
 Ellis (Actress of the Year in a Musical) and Ben Cross (Actor of the Year in a Musical) were nominated for the Laurence Olivier Award for their performances, and the musical was nominated as Musical of the Year.
 Elizabeth Seal later replaced Ellis as Roxie Hart.